Social selling is one of the biggest buzzwords of the past few years.

 Once you have a sense of the group, start to slowly make friend requests with group members that fit your IPP.
 Go to each person’s profile, and if they seem like someone who could be a fit, just make a friend request.
 Only make about 20 or so friend requests a day.
 Don’t do big numbers.
 The point of social selling is not to spam everyone.
 You simply want to connect with real people who you can actually help with your product or service.

-And then when the people who actually accept your request do that, then you can send a personalized message to them, based on their profile, based on what they do.
+And then when the people who actually accept your request do that, then you can send a personalized message to them using up to date information, based on their profile, based on what they do.
 And show that you did your homework.
 Show that you really care about them.
 You’re not just trying to sell them something, or you’re not just sending them a link to buy today.
 Instead, you’re trying to connect and start a conversation.

 Whatever platform you’re using, be sure to create consistent cadences for your outreach.
 If you just do 20 LinkedIn outreaches today and then you don’t do any more in the future, it’s a huge waste of time.
 But if you do 20 a day over the course of an entire working year, that’s about 5,000 outreaches a year.
 That’s a lot.
-Consistency is key to social selling success.
+Consistency is one of the key basic sales philosophies to social selling success.

 I’ll say it again: The point of social selling is not to spam everyone.
 Don’t be a spammer.
 Instead, offer value to the people you’re connecting with on social media.